FreedomOnes82/MagicPropsBlazorComponents/ReadMeDetails/Timeline/Timeline.md

 **Timeline**
 **Demo Images**:
-Here are a few demonstrative images that offer you a comprehensive overview of our timeline components.
+Here are a few demonstrative images that offer you a comprehensive overview of our timeline component.
 Horizontal Timeline
 ![Timeline Sample1](TimelineSample1.png)
 Vertical Timeline